Ian Welland BSc.

 Main interests / past times...

-Dutch art of the seventeenth century (especially the work of Godfried Schalcken and Pieter de Hooch).
-I am also interested in the work of Post-Impressionists Georges Seurat and Vincent Van Gogh; and American artists Edward Hopper and Jackson Pollock.
-I have an interest in astronomy that goes back to my very early years; and finally, I love music - in particular the music of Vangelis, The Beatles, Bowie, Miles Davis, Joni Mitchell, Bob Dylan, Paul Weller, and Ultravox... favourite genres include jazz, jazz funk, new romantics, and classical.
+Dutch art of the seventeenth century (especially the work of Godfried Schalcken).
+I am also interested in the work of Post-Impressionists Georges Seurat and Paul Signac; and American artists Edward Hopper, Mark Rothko, and Jackson Pollock.
+I have an keen interest in astronomy that reaches back to my very early years; and finally, I love music - in particular the music of Vangelis; though my favourite genre these days is classical.